Standard Brewing Method

 If you want to ensure that the larger coffee particles do not make it into you cup, you can just pop the 200 micron metal filter into the Adaptor.

-You can use any 2.5” (63mm) metal filter used with other coffee making equipment, such as press brewers.
+You can use any 2.5” (63mm) metal filter used with other coffee making equipment, such as press type brewers.

 3. Secondary Filtering - Paper Filter